-Sub-class PI Prio 1 Prio 2 Prio 3 Sub-class PI Prio 1 Prio 2 Prio 3 Be stars Neiner 34 0 0 O stars Aerts 14 0 0 magnetic stars Briquet 35 0 0 single B stars Pápics 66 307 636 pre-MS stars Zwintz 24 0 0 binary OB stars Tkachenko 51 5 0 OB supergiants Moravveji 82 31 0
+Sub-class PI Prio 1 Prio 2 Prio 3 Sub-class PI Prio 1 Prio 2 Prio 3 Be stars Neiner 1 0 0 O stars Aerts 0 0 0 magnetic stars Briquet 0 0 0 single B stars Pápics 6 0 0 pre-MS stars Zwintz 0 0 0 binary OB stars Tkachenko 0 0 0 OB supergiants Moravveji 0 0 0

 B-type stars on the main sequence are among the most exciting targets for asteroseismology in terms of a contribution to the much-needed seismic calibration of stellar structure and evolution models of massive stars.
 The frequency spectra of both the β Cep and slowly pulsating B (SPB) stars are - in theory - quite simple, and their dependency on unknown parameters which describe processes contributing to the mixing near the convective core - such as core overshooting and internal rotation - is strong (e.g., Miglio et al. 2008, MNRAS, 386, 1487).
 Thanks to the recent advancements in instrumentation and asteroseismic techniques, the study of these stars can reveal the size of the overshooting region and put constraints on the internal rotation profile.
 Despite having such a high potential, B stars were very much underrepresented in the target lists of CoRoT, and Kepler.
 Still, even the handful of detailed analyses showed such a variety in the observed variable behaviour (e.g., Degroote et al. 2010, Nature, 464, 259; Pápics et al. 2011, A&A, 528, A123; Degroote et al. 2011, A&A, 536, A82; Pápics et al. 2012, A&A, 542, A55), that details in the internal physics of these stars, e.g., the internal rotation profile, convective mixing, magnetic field, must be different.
 So far, in-depth seismic modelling resulting in the determination of the overshooting parameter was only achieved in 3 stars among all CoRoT and Kepler targets, bringing the total number of OB stars for which this value is available to 11 (Aerts et al. 2013, arXiv:1311.6242).
-To give a quantitative description of the aforementioned internal processes for a large enough sample as a function of evolution, we propose observations of all bright B-type stars in the K2 Field 0.
-Our 1st priority targets are B0-B4 stars brighter than 12 mag, since the g-mode period spacing in these stars is large enough to be securely resolved in 80 days.
-This is the region where hybrid pulsators can be found, providing the possibility to probe the core and the envelope simultaneously.
-Priority 2 are the B0-B4 stars fainter than 12 mag, and B5-B9 brighter than 10 mag, while the rest is 3rd priority.
+To give a quantitative description of the aforementioned internal processes for a large enough sample as a function of evolution, we propose observations of all bright B-type stars in the K2 Field 1.
 All targets are well suited to be observed in long cadence.